 The Supreme Court's appellate jurisdiction can be invoked in respect of any judgment, decree, or final order of a High Court (in both civil and criminal cases).
 Invocation of its appellate jurisdiction is on the basis of a certificate from the High Court concerned that the case involves a substantial question of law as to the interpretation of the Constitution, or of general importance which needs to be decided by the Supreme Court.
-In criminal cases, an appeal lies to the Supreme Court if the High Court has reversed an order of acquittal and sentenced a person to death, or imprisonment for at least 10 years, or certified that the case is fit for appeal to the Supreme Court.
-The appellate jurisdiction of the Supreme Court can also be invoked from the decisions of some tribunals, for instance, the NCLAT and the SAT.
+In criminal cases, an appeal lies to the Supreme Court if the High Court has reversed an order of acquittal and sentenced a person to death, or imprisonment for life, or imprisonment for at least 10 years, or certified that the case is fit for appeal to the Supreme Court.
+The appellate jurisdiction of the Supreme Court can also be invoked from the decisions of some tribunals, for instance, the National Company Law Appellate Tribunal (NCLAT) and the Securities Appellate Tribunal (SAT).

-In fit cases, on important issues of law, the Supreme Court may be approached for special leave to appeal, against any judgment, or order of any court in India (not including a court constituted by, or under any law relating to the Armed Forces), including in respect of one against which there is no statutory right of appeal.
+In fit cases, on important issues of law, the Supreme Court may be approached for special leave to appeal, against any judgment, or order of any court in India (not including a court constituted by, or under any law relating to the Armed Forces), including respect of one against which there is no statutory right of appeal.